matteobongio/languages-machines-notes/main.typ

 - $L$ is *semi-decidable* (or *recursively enumerable, RE*) if there exists a TM $M$ such that $L = L(M)$.
 - $L$ is *decidable* (or *recursive*) if there is an always terminating TM that accepts $L$ by termination in an accepting state.
 - If $L$ is decidable, then it is also semi-decidable. *The converse doesn't hold!!!*

 == Variations of TMs

+- two way: the tape extends infinity in both directions
 - Multi-track: the equivalent of using tuples in the tape
 - multi-tape
 - nondeterministic